 In New Zealand, World Meteorological Day is a platform to highlight the importance of meteorology to the environmental wellbeing and sustainability efforts of the country.
 Kiwis are encouraged to learn about their unique climatic conditions and how weather and climate influence their daily lives.
 This day serves as an affirmative reminder that accurate and reliable weather forecasting plays an integral role in New Zealand's resilience to climatic extremes.
 World Meteorological Day is celebrated on 23 March each year.

-Facts about World Meteorological Day
+Top 8 Facts for 2026 World Meteorological Day in NZ

 In the News and Trending in NZ for World Meteorological Day